Lelahelry/nameless_labyrinth/documents/labyrinth functional breakdown.md

 ```

 ## Descrition of controller.py

-  The controller establishes communication between the model and the view.
+The controller establishes communication between the model and the view, as well as orchestrating most of the game flow and logic.
 It is able to communicate with both and is responsible for both their creation.
-It is represented by a class instance, calling its method allow to modify the view and the model or to get information from them.
+It is represented by a class instance, calling its methods allow to modify the view and the model or to get information from them.

 ```python
 @dataclass
 class GameController: